CoderHills/Final-project/README.md

 scripts.js README.md

 3. Running the App

-Simply open index.html in your browser.
-No server setup needed.
+4. open index.html in your browser.
+A server set up is needed for the sign up and login

  Dependencies